castorini/honkling/README.md

 Honkling implements a residual convolutional neural network [1] and utilizes [Speech Commands Dataset](https://research.googleblog.com/2017/08/launching-speech-commands-dataset.html) for training.

-Click [here](https://castorini.github.io/honkling/) to have the keyword spotting system in your hand!
+Check out our [demo](https://youtu.be/NVLGJ0u-ou0) and click [here](https://castorini.github.io/honkling/) to have the keyword spotting system in your hand!

 ## Honkling-node & Honkling-assistant